 Protecting the rainforest is not just about wildlife and the environment.
 Over 7 million people (about 15% of the total population of Sumatra) and 10 million hectares of agricultural land rely directly on waters that these forests provide – including the cities of Padang, Palembang, Jambi, and Bengkulu.
 Primary forests help to reduce flooding in the rainy season and reduce drought in the dry season – vitally important for people who live and work so closely with the land.
 They also capture millions of tons of carbon every year, and likewise produce oxygen.
 Consequently, they’re a major contributor in helping to slow climate change and giving us all a breath of fresh air.
 When you travel with us, you are providing much needed alternative income sources to the region, and providing tangible proof that the jungle and wildlife within are more valuable preserved as they are rather than when exploited into oblivion.

 Our treks are all small-group, low-impact hiking and camping expeditions that provide sustainable livelihoods to forest-edge communities.
 As a social enterprise fed up with tourism leakage, we are committed to keeping 100% of money spent on our trips within the Kerinci region (with the possible exception of Indonesian taxes and government fees – it’s not always clear where those end up).
-We are proud that 5% of the total cost of our trips goes directly to 21st Century Tiger in support of wild tiger conservation projects in the Kerinci Seblat National Park, and to other local grassroots conservation and community development initiatives here in Kerinci.
+We are proud that 5% of the total cost of our trips goes directly to WildCats Conservation Alliance in support of wild tiger conservation projects in the Kerinci Seblat National Park, and to other local grassroots conservation and community development initiatives here in Kerinci.
 After all, healthy communities and a healthy tiger population means a healthy forest.

 Travelling in rural Sumatra can be tough— even for the adventurous.
 There is very little infrastructure and few English speakers ready on the ground.
 This can make visits, especially to the most wild places of Kerinci, challenging without prior planning and connections.